 Although it’s true that your application is made up of several pieces, each must work together to advance the story of why you want to become a doctor.
 There’s a great deal more to your application than a high GPA and MCAT score.
 Admissions committees want to get to know who you are.
 Who is the person behind your accomplishments?
 What drives you?
 Who in your life had the greatest impact on your desire to pursue medicine?

 This isn’t only reserved for your personal statement.
 Your statement, together with your letters of recommendation, Work and Activities section, and your secondaries, must all tie together.
-If you say you’re passionate about working with underserved communities in your personal statement but there’s no evidence of his passion in your extracurriculars, adcoms won’t buy what you’re selling.
+If you say you’re passionate about working with underserved communities in your personal statement, but there’s no evidence of your passion in your extracurriculars, adcoms won’t buy what you’re selling.

 Now, crafting a cohesive narrative takes a great deal of forethought, so get started as soon as possible.
 Reflect deeply on your past.
 What moments have defined you?
-Once you determine an authentic and unified narrative, lace it through your entire application.
+Once you have determined an authentic and unified narrative, weave it throughout your entire application.

 Bottom Line: Is Going to Medical School in Arizona Right for You?